Skip to main content

 gameplay8 negative mentions

-• The game has a unique and interesting concept where players must find creative ways to die to progress through levels.
+• The game features a unique and creative concept where players must find ways to die in order to progress, offering a refreshing twist on traditional puzzle mechanics.

-• Controls are often unresponsive and clunky, making it difficult to execute precise movements required for puzzle-solving.
+• Controls are often clunky and unresponsive, making it difficult to execute precise movements required for some puzzles.

 • gameplay